 Like a divorce, an annulment ends a marriage.
 But unlike a divorce, when you get an annulment it’s as though you were never married, at least in some ways.
 Although you need to divide your property just like other divorcing couples, you are legally entitled to call yourself “single” after the annulment, rather than checking the box for “divorced” wherever that comes up.

-Although most annulments take place very soon after the wedding, some couples seek an annulment after they have been married for many years.
+Although an annulment generally takes place very soon after the wedding, a couple may seek an annulment after they have been married for many years.
 In that case, the court considers all of the same issues as in a divorce, divides property, and makes decisions about support and custody.
 Children of a marriage that has been annulled are still legally considered “legitimate” children of the marriage.

 Fraud or misrepresentation.
 One spouse lied about something that was important to the other in getting married, like the ability to have children.